codevalve/fbims-docs/Charity_Food_Bank_App_Development_Roadmap.md

   - Define tables for charities (tenants), users, inventory, clients, and volunteers.
 - **Wireframes and UI Design**:
   - Create wireframes for essential screens (dashboard, inventory, volunteer schedules).
+- **Domain and Branding**:
+  - Register a .org domain for the project (e.g., fbims.org or foodbankinventory.org)
+  - Design logo and brand guidelines

 ---